-Induction sessions for Undergraduate Freshers will begin after lunch on Monday 5 October.
-In-person induction activities will take place, with appropriate social distancing.
+Induction sessions for Undergraduate Freshers will begin on the evening of Sunday 3 October.
+In-person induction activities will take place, with appropriate social distancing if required.
 Further information will be available in late September.

 You can expect a busy schedule of induction activities, both academic and social.
 There will be various College briefings which are compulsory for all students.